-Natural paints are derived from plant extracts, lemon peels, bee wax, seed oil and the kind.
+Natural paints are derived from plant extracts, lemon peels, bee wax, seed oil, and the kind.
 This is what primarily defines the nature of eco-friendly paints.
-Consequently, producing natural paints don’t lead to unsafe emissions and nor does it require precautions when you are applying it in your homes.
+Consequently, producing natural paints don’t lead to unsafe emissions, and nor does it require precautions when you are applying them in your homes.

 3. Health benefits

 The young generation of homemakers is quite upbeat about eco-friendly paints today.
 Thankfully, this is the generation that does take the environment seriously and does its bit in fighting the global climate crisis we are facing.
 While natural or eco-friendly paints do cost a tad bit more, they do balance out the extra costs in the health benefits they provide.
 Being non-toxic, they do not lead to any kind of illness, normally seen with chemical-based paints.